juneyourtech/GM_YT_Flash/README.md

    * If the Flash-based player does not load outright, reload the page.
 You might need to do this every now and then.
    * It might conflict with the Flashblock extension, and/or those that are involved with YouTube, except YouTube Flash Player or a similar extension.
    * As of 06.08.2017, the playlist items now automatically advance from one to another in dark-coloured playlists.
 These should include all user-created playlists.
 This does not work in randomised playlists with YouTube's Autoplay function.
 That's still a known issue.
    * Because the userscript creates an embed, some YouTube videos won't play, as those are restricted by the channel or copyright owner from playing from within embeds.
+This includes videos administered by Vevo.
    * Embeds outside YouTube video watching pages (other sites that use YouTube embeds) do not show, as the userscript is currently limited only to certain URLs.
+Naturally, embeds should invoke the Flash-based player anyway.

    Do consider, that the code provided in this userscript was always meant as a stopgap measure.